 Twinkle, twinkle little star…I think I know what you are!
-However, there remains much to be learned about stars, and how they live and die, but until such time that we know it all, here are some amazing facts that if nothing else, should entertain you.
+However, there remains much to be learned about stars, and how they live and die.
+Until such time that we know it all, here are some amazing facts that if nothing else, should entertain you.
 Enjoy!

 Hydrogen and helium were the first elements created in the Big Bang, and are the most abundant elements in the Universe today, accounting for 75% and 24% of the Universe’s mass, respectively.
 Similarly, these elements also form the main chemical composition of stars in roughly the same ratio of 3/4 hydrogen and 1/4 helium, with the remaining 90 naturally occurring elements all produced in stars, and representing just a small percent of a star’s overall mass.
 While all stars initially start out in these proportions, over time the process of stars consuming hydrogen to create energy results in helium production.
 That is why these proportions vary slightly, but not significantly, between stars, with our Sun, for instance, having a ratio closer to 70% hydrogen and 29% helium.

 2: Our Sun is the least luminous of all “naked-eye” stars